sctlib/sct/content/notes/matrix.md

-Don't get afraid from the difference with the applications you already know, you will quickly discover how matrix works by using it with friends, familly, groups, strangers, projects and within your organisations.
+Don't get afraid from the difference with the applications you already know, you will quickly discover how matrix works by using it with friends, familly, groups, others, projects and within your organisations.
 It is the best communication tool available, and has the potential to eventualy become a standard.

+This text is made as presentation, reading it is not required to understand or use Matrix!

 ## How to start using Matrix?

-You can use the element client (more on this later):
+You can use the element client:

 1. visit https://app.element.io
 2. create an account (let the default server, https://matrix.org)
-3. login your new user, start chatting in a group (https://app.element.io/#/room/#sctlib:matrix.org) or add create a new conversation with a user you know the matrix address of
+3. login your new user

+You can start chatting with a user you know the matrix address of, create a new room, or start chatting in a exisitng one.

 ## Matrix foundation